Axial-vector and pseudoscalar tetraquarks $[ud][\bar{c}\bar{s}]$: Masses and current couplings of the tetraquarks and

-Rather detailed studies demonstrated that effects of such modification can be taken into account by absorbing them into a current coupling of the tetraquark, but keeping stable its mass \cite{Agaev:2018vag,Sundu:2018nxt}.
-Uncertainties generated by changing of a coupling are numerically smaller than theoretical errors of sum rule analysis itself. \ In fact, two-meson effects lead to additional $\approx 7\%$ uncertainty in the current coupling $f_{T}$\ for doubly charmed pseudoscalar tetraquark $cc\overline{s}\overline{ s}$ with the mass $m_{T}=4390~\mathrm{MeV}$ and full width $\Gamma _{T}\approx 300~\mathrm{MeV}$ \cite{Agaev:2018vag}.
-In the case of the resonance $Z_{c}^{-}(4100)$ these uncertainties do not exceed $\approx 5\%$ of the coupling $f_{Z_{c}}$ \cite{Sundu:2018nxt}.
-Therefore, one can neglect two-meson reducible terms and use in $\Pi _{\mu \nu }^{\mathrm{Phys}}(p)$ zero-width single-pole approximation, as it has been done in Eq.\ (\ref {eq:Phys1}).
+This second method was used to study the tetraquarks \cite{Wang:2015nwa}.
+Rather detailed investigations demonstrated that effects of the modification Eq.\ (\ref{eq:Mod}) can be taken into account by absorbing two-meson contributions into a current-tetraquark coupling constant and keeping stable tetraquark's mass \cite{Agaev:2018vag,Sundu:2018nxt}.
+Uncertainties generated by changing of a coupling are numerically smaller than theoretical errors of sum rule analysis itself.
+In fact, two-meson effects lead to additional $\approx 7\%$ uncertainty in the current coupling $f_{T}$\ for doubly charmed pseudoscalar tetraquark $cc\overline{s}\overline{s}$ with the mass $m_{T}=4390~\mathrm{MeV}$ and full width $\Gamma _{T}\approx 300~ \mathrm{MeV}$ \cite{Agaev:2018vag}.
+In the case of the resonance $ Z_{c}^{-}(4100)$ these uncertainties do not exceed $\approx 5\%$ of the coupling $f_{Z_{c}}$ \cite{Sundu:2018nxt}.
+Therefore, one can neglect two-meson reducible terms and use in $\Pi _{\mu \nu }^{\mathrm{Phys}}(p)$ single-pole zero-width approximation, as it has been done in Eq.\ (\ref {eq:Phys1}).

 To simplify the correlation function $\Pi _{\mu \nu }^{\mathrm{Phys}}(p)$ and express it in terms of the tetraquark's mass and current coupling, we use the matrix element

 and recast $\Pi _{\mu \nu }^{\mathrm{Phys}}(p)$ into the following form